+NOTE: It is normal to hear sounds during charging.
+Particularly at high currents, the refrigerant compressor and fan operate as needed to keep the Battery cool.
 NOTE: Air conditioning performance is generally not affected by charging.
 However, in some circumstances (for example, charging at high currents during a particularly warm day), the air coming from the vents may not be as cool as expected and a message displays on the touchscreen.
 This is normal and ensures that the Battery stays within an optimum temperature range while charging to support longevity and optimum performance.